Gosia-Ras/movie-app-react/README.md

 - Swiper and Swiper-React
 - localStorage

-### Known issues
+### To-Do

-- possible to add one movie multiple times to "watch list"
+- [ ] movie can be added only once to "Watch later" list
-- need to adapt swiper for smaller screens
+- [ ] adapt swiper for smaller screens
+- [ ] remove list when search input is deleted